Clubs accuse FIFA of legal breach, railroading WCup overhaul - WHIZ News

 “ECA has therefore followed with grave concern and alarm FIFA’s launch of active PR campaigns and much pretence,” the club body said in a statement to The Associated Press, “apparently seeking to railroad through reforms to the IMC, particularly the introduction of a biennial World Cup.”

-It is former Arsenal manager Arsene Wenger who has been deployed to sell the case for World Cups every two years in his role as FIFA’s chief of global football development.
-He gave presentations to the media before bodies like UEFA on his vision for the match calendar after 2024 which requires the approval of the ECA so clubs release players for tournaments.
+It is former Arsenal manager Arsene Wenger who has been deployed to sell the case for World Cups every two years in his role as FIFA chief of global football development.
+He gave presentations to the media before bodies such as UEFA on his vision for the match calendar after 2024 which requires the approval of the ECA so clubs release players for tournaments.

 FIFA was “in light of the range of predisposed decisions and communications … in direct and unilateral breach of certain legal obligations,” the ECA said.